Mariusfaitducode/ChessVision/src/task2/README.md

 In this task, it was necessary to implement techniques for calibrating a chessboard and detecting its corners and stickers using video input.
 The goal is to identify the sides of the chessboard in the fixed and moving positions.

-We then compute and draw the polygon formed by the detected corners, saving annotated images every 100th frame.
+We then compute and draw 4 corners and annotations to them and detected stickers which help to identify the side of the board, saving annotated images every 100th frame.

 ---